GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Enchanted Weapon**
 varies, varies
 Any melee
 An enchanted weapon costs 3 times the base price and an additional $5,000.
-Depending on the type of enchantment, a critical hit is treated as *one of the associated attack type*.
+Depending on the type of enchantment, a critical hit is treated as also *one of the associated attack type*.
 If the user presses their attack, they *may treat their attack as being of the associated type*.
 The Enchantments are as follows:
 * Dissolving: Acid.
 * Crunching: Biting.
-* Frost: Cold.
+* Frosty: Cold.
 * Bold: Crushing.
 * Sharp: Cutting.
 * Shocking: Electric.